 The story...

 Once upon a time, I was assigned the responsibility to lead a group of about twelve high-school teenagers.
-I facilitated an open first session to engage them in a discussion aimed at finding out what topics were most important to them - they didn't know.
-I met a college professor, for the first time, after the session and described my class topic dilemma to him.
-He suggested we focus on the book TrueFaced (1995) that he previously used with a college class.
+I facilitated an open first session to find out what topics were most important to them - they didn't know.
+I walked out of the room discouraged.
+Then, I bumped into a college professor - I eventually described my class topic dilemma to him.
+He suggested we focus on the book TrueFaced (1995) that he previously used with similar, yet older, group.
 The book's main idea was that people often walk through life acting out different roles to cover up their true selves - it's like they have a mask at hand for each occasion.
-I did use the material with the class and I remember that the ideas did resonate with them.
-The one quote that I frequently recall is: "I prefer that you be who I want you to be rather than who you are, if it's all the same to you."
+I did use the material with the class and I remember that the ideas "resonated" well.
+My favorite quote is: "I prefer that you be who I want you to be rather than who you are, if it's all the same to you."
 (TrueFaced, p.
 32).

 The book TrueFaced Experience Guide (pp. 33,34) listed six masking behaviors that you may relate to: